 Opposing opinions within our board could not be mediated, and that failure of leadership led to the loss of a successful ministry.

-Not being in a position financially to call a full time minister, the Board appointed co-ministers, Roberta Feinstein and Reverend Roberta Finkelstein, who were very effective in healing some of the hard feelings that persisted after the collapse of the Baber ministry.
+Not being in a position financially to call a full time minister, the Board appointed co-ministers, Rev. Roberta Finkelstein and Rev. Marti Keller, who were very effective in healing some of the hard feelings that persisted after the collapse of the Baber ministry.
 More drama was forced into congregational relationships due to the Corona virus which effectively ended physical presence for worship services and all other meetings.
 The church began a lively electronic ministry which allowed most activities to be carried on by Zoom arrangement.
 In the fall of 2020, the Reverend Paul Johnson was selected to be on contract as a part time minister for one year.

 Commitment flourishes in some significant activities.
 Our church’s work with ICARE consortium of religious congregations made improvements in community services such as day care facilities for people without housing and a new legal process to intervene in the arrest of young people, providing alternative restitution and guidance.
 We provided an annual book fair for our neighbor elementary school so each student could select three books free of cost.